JosielSantos/vs-alda/README.md

 You can compose a context incrementally and then play or export it together with your current selection.

-* Add current selection to context: alt+a
+* Add current selection to context: alt+l a
-* Remove first line from context: alt+1
+* Remove first line from context: alt+l 1
-* Remove last line from context: alt+0
+* Remove last line from context: alt+l 0
-* Clear context: alt+c
+* Clear context: alt+l c

 #### Behavior